Online Sampling and Decision Making with Low Entropy: Lower bounds for the -secretary problem

 To summarize both cases, the entropy is $\Omega(\min\{\log 1/\epsilon,\log \frac{n}{2k}\})$. \ignore{ \dk{Ponizsze na razie sie nie stosuje} Assume, for the sake of contradiction, that for any constant $\eta>0$, $\ell=o(k^\eta)$ and $\epsilon=\Theta(k^{-\eta})$.
 By a pigeonhole principle, there is a set of elements $K\subseteq V$ such that $|K|=k$ and an average degree of an element in $K$ is at least $d$.
 Then, by the uniformity of distribution assumption, we have that ??? and consequently, each permutation must have at most $\epsilon \cdot k$ elements in from $K$ on their left hand side (considering adversary who allocates the same value to all elements in $K$ and arbitrary small value to others), thus in total the number of occurrences of elements from $K$ on left hand sides on the considered $\ell$ permutations is at most $\epsilon \cdot k \cdot \ell$.
 On the other hand, the sum of degrees of elements in $k$ is at least $k\cdot d \ge k\cdot \frac{\ell \cdot m}{n}$.
 They together imply $\epsilon \ge \frac{m}{n}$, and consequently, $m\le n\epsilon$.

 We would like to show that for $k$ sufficiently large but still sub-logarithmic, the entropy is $\Omega(\log\log n)$. } \end{proof}

-In particular, it follows from Theorem~\ref{thm:lower} that for $k$ such that $k$ is super-polylogarithmic and sub-$\frac{n}{\polylog n}$, the entropy of approximation-optimal algorithms is $\omega(\log\log n)$.
+In particular, it follows from Theorem~\ref{thm:lower} that for $k$ such that $k$ is super-polylogarithmic and sub-$\frac{n}{\polylog n}$, the entropy of competitive ratio-optimal algorithms is $\omega(\log\log n)$.
 Moreover, if $k$ is within range of some polynomials of $n$ of degrees smaller than $1$, the entropy is $\Omega(\log n)$.